University Policy

 Flexible Work

-George Mason University recognizes the value of flexible work options to faculty, staff and the university, however flexible work is not an employee benefit and may not be suitable for all employees and/or positions.
-No University employee is entitled to or guaranteed the opportunity to utilize a flexible work option and either employee or supervisor may terminate an existing Flexible Work Agreement at any time.
-Flexible work options are only available to employees whose annual performance evaluations rate the employee’s performance at a level of at least “Successful.”
+George Mason University recognizes the value of flexible work options to faculty, staff and the university; however flexible work is not an employee benefit and may not be suitable for all employees and/or positions.
+No university employee is entitled to or guaranteed the opportunity to utilize a flexible work option and either employee or supervisor may terminate an existing Flexible Work Agreement at any time.

-Each job description will be evaluated by the employee’s supervisor, for eligibility of telework.
-The eligibility of telework will be based on job roles and responsibilities, in addition to the needs of the unit/department.
+Each position description will be evaluated by the employee’s supervisor for eligibility of telework.
+The eligibility of telework will be based on job roles and responsibilities, employee performance, and the needs of the unit/department.
 Supervisors must approve all Flexible Work Agreements.

 All employees and departments utilizing flexible work, which includes full-time telework/remote work, hybrid telework, compressed schedules or flextime options will complete the required flexible work agreement(s).
 Employee classification and flexible work type will determine the required form(s).
-Refer to the Flexible Work Types and Forms table found in the Flexible Work Procedures document.
-Each flexible work agreement must be agreed to by the employee, their supervisor and reviewed by Human Resources (HR).
+Each Flexible Work Agreement must be agreed to by the employee, their supervisor, and reviewed by Human Resources (HR).
 An employee and supervisor do not need to complete a Flexible Work Agreement if the employee’s flex schedule start time is within 1 hour of their regularly scheduled start time.

 Flexible Work Agreement: The written agreement between the supervisor and the employee that details the terms and conditions of an employee’s use of a flexible work arrangement, including Full-time In-State Telework, Full-time Out-of-State telework, hybrid, compressed work schedules, and flextime.
 Refer to the Flexible Work Procedures document for further details on flexible work agreement types.